 If you’re outdoor-minded you’ve probably rock climbed in some way.
 Birthday parties, school camps and scout leaders love to hang kids from a rope and pull them up the wall.
 Even if you haven’t, the idea of dominating a bit of rock or plastic with some silly string attached to a harness probably isn’t new.
 So what about those blokes without a rope?
 What is bouldering?

-Unlike free-soloing, which involves climbing cliffs unaided tens or even hundreds of metres above the ground, bouldering takes a less deadly approach by staying within six metres of the ground.
+Unlike free-soloing, which involves climbing cliffs unaided tens or even hundreds of metres above the ground, bouldering takes a less deadly approach by staying within 6m of the ground.
 Climbing takes place on actual boulders, small cliffs or on artificial walls in a gym.

 Climbing gyms are the perfect place to begin bouldering.
 Outdoor bouldering requires extra gear like mats and even the lowest grades can get your fingers cramping.
 Indoor lets you build your strength and technique in a safe environment so you can crush it on real rock.